wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 The {{whep-protocol-operation}} illustrates the communication flow between a WHEP player, WHEP endpoint, media server, and WHEP session.
 This flow outlines the process of setting up and tearing down an playback session using the WHEP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS and Secure Real-time Transport Protocol (SRTP) for security, and RTP/RTCP for media transport:

+## Server-offer Mode

 - WHEP player: Initiates request to create a WHEP session by sending an HTTP POST with an empty body to the WHEP endpoint.
-- WHEP endpoint: Responds with a "201 Created" message containing an SDP offer and WHEP session URL in HTTP header Location.
+- WHEP endpoint: Responds with a "201 Created" message containing an SDP offer and WHEP session URL in HTTP header Location, or "405 Method Not Allowed" if server-offer mode is not supported.
 - WHEP player: Updates the WHEP session by sending an HTTP PATCH containing an SDP answer.
 - WHEP session: Responds with a "204 No Content" message.
+- WHEP player and media server: Establish an ICE and DTLS sessions for NAT traversal and secure communication.
+- RTP/RTCP Flow: Real-time Transport Protocol and Real-time Transport Control Protocol flows are established for media transmission from the media server to the WHEP player, secured by the SRTP profile.
+- WHEP player: Sends an HTTP DELETE to terminate the WHEP session.
+- WHEP session: Responds with a "200 OK" to confirm the session termination.

+## Client-offer Mode

+- WHEP player: Initiates the communication by sending an HTTP POST with an SDP Offer to the WHEP endpoint.
+- WHEP endpoint: Responds with a "201 Created" message containing an SDP answer.
 - WHEP player and media server: Establish an ICE and DTLS sessions for NAT traversal and secure communication.
 - RTP/RTCP Flow: Real-time Transport Protocol and Real-time Transport Control Protocol flows are established for media transmission from the media server to the WHEP player, secured by the SRTP profile.
 - WHEP player: Sends an HTTP DELETE to terminate the WHEP session.